ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Benchmark Details

 \subsection{Personally Identifiable Information (PII) Anonymization}

 Below we explain how we do PII Anonymization on our dataset through a joint effort of manual and LLM-based examination.

 \paragraph{1.
 Identification of PII Columns} Each table is scanned column‑by‑column.
 For every column we draw a random sample of five values and prompt a (LLM) to decide whether the column contains PII.
-Columns provisionally flagged in this first pass are examined once more with three focused prompts:
+Columns provisionally flagged in this first pass are examined once more with three focused prompts: 1.
+Confirm whether the column indeed holds PII.
+2. Decide whether the column stores a dictionary/\texttt{JSON} structure.
+3. If it does, enumerate which keys inside the structure contain PII.